 If the Administration Department printer is online, the monitoring tool dashboard will display a visual representation similar to the following.
 In the example below, the printer is online, so the gauge is green.

-• Requirement 5: Notification when the number of user licenses falls below a threshold
+Requirement 5: Notification when the number of users falls below a threshold

-Sandcomp is growing rapidly and would like to avoid the situation where new employees start, but cannot print because there are insufficient user licenses.
-They would like to receive an email notification when they have only 10 user licenses remaining.
+Sandcomp is growing rapidly and would like to avoid the situation where new employees start, but cannot print because their current subscription/license does not cover the number of users they require.
+They would like to receive an email notification when they have only 10 unclaimed users on their subscription/license.

 Configure the following in your monitoring tool:

 The image below shows what this alarm might look like on a monitoring tool dashboard.
-This example indicates that there are fewer than 10 user licenses remaining, so the alarm has been triggered (red).
+This example indicates that there are fewer than 10 unclaimed users remaining, so the alarm has been triggered (red).

 Plot a real-time graph of the number of pages printed every 30 minutes.
 This allows Sandcomp to monitor spikes or dips in printer use so that they can respond appropriately when these trends are out of the norm.